 - Notify the physician or nurse of any unexpected changes in your condition.

 - Be considerate and respectful of the rights and needs of other patients and healthcare workers.
-This includes being sensitive to noise level, respectful of others property, limiting the number of visitors and abiding by the smoke-free environment.
+This includes being sensitive to noise level, respectful of others property, limiting the number of visitors and abiding by the smoke-free and tobacco-free environment.

 - Provide the hospital with a copy of your most current Advanced Medical Directive if you have one.

 - Assure that financial obligations of your healthcare are fulfilled.